Does mesoscopic elasticity control viscous slowing down in glassforming liquids?: Discussion

 \section{Discussion}

 In this work, we put forward and tested the hypothesis that the activation energy $\Delta E$ that controls structural relaxation in supercooled liquids is proportional to the characteristic stiffness scale $\kappa$ of the underlying glass' response to local force dipoles.
-We find that the proposed relation $\Delta E\! \propto\!\kappa$ holds remarkably well in two canonical glassforming models (IPL and mBLJ), which also suggests that activation barriers against structural relaxation in these systems are predominantly enthalpic in nature.\cite{jeppe_review2006,MW_cates_length_discussion_prl_2017} This suggestion stand at odds with recent claims of Ref.~\citenum{baityjesi2021revisiting}, in which it is argued that the activation barriers in a similar glassformer are predominantly entropic.
-We further highlighted the existence of correlations between local $\kappa$-fields in inherent states that underlie equilibrium states and particle mobility in the ancestral supercooled liquid.
+We find that the proposed relation $\Delta E\! \propto\!\kappa$ holds remarkably well in two canonical glassforming models (IPL and mBLJ), which also suggests that activation barriers against structural relaxation in these systems are predominantly enthalpic in nature.\cite{jeppe_review2006,MW_cates_length_discussion_prl_2017} This suggestion stands at odds with recent claims of Ref.~\citenum{baityjesi2021revisiting}, in which it is argued that the activation barriers in a similar glassformer are predominantly entropic, at least in the moderately supercooled regime.
+Further research is needed to reconcile the results of this work with ours.

+We further highlighted the existence of correlations between local $\kappa$-fields in inherent structures that underlie equilibrium states and particle mobility in the ancestral supercooled liquid.
 These correlations reinforce the causality of the observed relation between bulk mesoscopic elasticity and supercooled liquid dynamics.
 We also show that $\Delta E\! \propto\!\kappa$ breaks down for two other well studied glassforming models, namely the SS and SW models.
-We propose that this breakdown stems from a dramatic difference in the degree of \emph{fragmentation/granularity} of these respective models' PELs, as illustrated by the cartoon in \autoref{fig:landscape_cartoon}.
+We have shown that this breakdown correlates with a dramatic increase in the degree of \emph{fragmentation/granularity} of these respective models' PELs, as illustrated by the cartoon in \autoref{fig:landscape_cartoon}.
 Finally, we established that on the local (particle) level, the spatial correlation between low-$\kappa$ regions --- indicative of the loci of soft quasilocalized excitations --- and high-mobility regions gradually deteriorates as the degree of PEL fragmentation/granularity is increased.